An ethical design agency

 Travel

-I use the phone, email and video calls to reduce the need to travel.
-When I need to travel, I try to use public transport and I’m conveniently based just five minutes’ walk from a mainline train station, with direct access to London.
+I use the phone, email, and video calls to reduce the need for travel.
+When I do need to travel, I try to use public transport.
+Conveniently, I’m based just five minutes’ walk from a mainline train station with direct access to London.

 Commuting